Dovedale: Tourism

 Gentry comprised most of the visitors to Dovedale during the 18th and 19th centuries.
-From 1899 the Ashbourne-Buxton railway line ran to Thorpe Cloud station, above the village of Thorpe, making Dovedale more widely accessible to walkers and hikers of all social classes.
+From 1899 the Ashbourne–Buxton railway line ran to Thorpe Cloud station, above the village of Thorpe, making Dovedale more widely accessible to walkers and hikers of all social classes.
 Improvements in road transport facilitated travel to the area as well.

 In 1931 Ramsay MacDonald's Labour government recommended creating a ‘National Park Authority’ to select natural areas for designation as national parks.
 Dovedale was one of the areas selected, and it was eventually included within the Peak District National Park when it became Britain's first National Park in 1951.

 In July 1937, Staffordshire County Council converted the Leek and Manifold Valley Light Railway into a tarmac path now known as Manifold Way.
-The Ashbourne-Buxton railway line closed in the mid-1960s and was converted into a track known as Tissington Trail.
+The Ashbourne–Buxton railway line closed in the mid-1960s and was converted into a track known as Tissington Trail.

 In a Peak District National Park survey conducted in 1986/87, more than a fifth of visitors said walking was their main reason for visiting.
 A footpath count on a Sunday in August 1990 recorded 4,421 walkers on the Staffordshire side of the river and 3,597 on the Derbyshire bank.
 Riverside paths make the valley accessible to walkers.

-Fishing has grown in popularity as well, due in part to associations with Izaak Walton's The Compleat Angler.
-Some fishing rights are held by the Izaak Walton Hotel (part of the Duke of Rutland's estate at the southern end of Dovedale on the Staffordshire bank, SK143508).

-Increased popularity has given rise to problems of congestion and erosion.